Why Is Taiwan Important to the US?

 Taiwan’s 70 years of self-rule is in more danger today than it has been at any point in its history.
 The Xi regime in China seems determined to bring a decisive conclusion to its long-term strategic dance with its former territory.
 One way or the other, the status quo is likely to be shattered.

 As with Russia’s invasion of Ukraine, it will ultimately fall to the US and the world to decide whether an autocratic regime gets to decide whether or not its neighbors should be free.
-That choice is likely coming sooner rather than later, and with so much at stake – economically, strategically, and most importantly with the lives of 23 million people hanging in the balance – we would do well to be prepared for the coming crisis.
+This choice affecting Taiwan’s fate is likely coming sooner rather than later, and with so much at stake – economically, strategically, and most importantly with the lives of 23 million people hanging in the balance – we would do well to be prepared for the coming crisis.

 First time reading?
 If you want rational takes on foreign policy, politics and technology then sign up below for “The Brief.”
 It’s a twice a month email on things that aren’t being discussed but should – all in 5 minutes or less.